101 Cooking For Two

 Blue ribbon divider used for visual effect

-• The classic taste of lemon butter with garlic, then adding some char from the grill, makes the taste unique.
+The classic taste of lemon butter with garlic, then adding some char from the grill, makes the taste unique.
+Or you can bake it in the oven.

-3. Combine butter, lemon juice, and garlic powder and microwave for 10 seconds—mix well.
+3. Mix well with butter, lemon juice, and garlic powder and microwave for 10 seconds.

 4. Pat dry fillets, and brush both sides of the fillets with the butter mixture.
 Lightly salt and pepper to taste.